b3n0y/ResolveDevDoc/docs/source/readme_resolveapi.rst

 * GetClipList()                                   --> [clips...]         # Returns a list of clips (items) within the folder.
 * GetName()                                       --> string             # Returns the media folder name.
 * GetSubFolderList()                              --> [folders...]       # Returns a list of subfolders in the folder.
+* GetIsFolderStale()                              --> bool               # Returns true if folder is stale in collaboration mode, false otherwise

 **MediaPoolItem**